 *Ready-made Kikkoman Sukiyaki Sauce may also be used.

 *Nutritional content and sodium values are in the case of 65% consumption of the sukiyaki broth.

 - Cut the beef into 2 to 3 portions.
 Diagonally cut the long onions into 1 cm (1/2 in.) widths.
 Parboil the yam noodles and then cut into easy-to-eat lengths.
 Cut the grilled tofu into 8 equal pieces.
 Remove the stems from the shiitake mushrooms and score a crisscross pattern on each cap.Chop up the Napa cabbage; remove the hard center stem from the chrysanthemum leaves and cut into 5 cm (2 in.) lengths.

 - Combine (A) to prepare the sukiyaki stock.

-- Using a portable gas or electric countertop stove, heat up a large pan or wok, melting the beef tallow and greasing the entire pan.
+- Using a portable gas or electric countertop stove, heat up a large pan or wok, melt the beef tallow and grease the entire pan.

 - When browned, pour in (A) and bring to a simmer.